Peterpiotr/siguren-documentation/docs/source/operation/regular/following.rst

 .. _MS Controller 7-segment display:

-:numref:`Symbols displayed on 7-segment display on MS controller` shows the symbols displayed on 7–segment display during following operation mode respectively when on rest.
+:numref:`Symbols displayed on 7-segment display on MS controller` shows the symbols displayed on 7–segment display during Following operation mode in Rest.
+During Rest differend messages can be displayed on 7-segment display.
+They are active only during Rest.

 .. _Symbols displayed on 7-segment display on MS controller:
 .. csv-table:: Rest